bondiolipietro/docker-nginx-reverse-proxy-example/README.md

 - [Docker Compose](https://docs.docker.com/compose/)
 - [Node.js](https://nodejs.org/en/) (optional)

-All the env variables needed to run the project are in the `.env.test` files in the root folder of each service.
+All the env variables needed to run the project are in the `.env.development` files in the root folder of each service.
 You can change them if you want, but it's not necessary.

 ### Running